racibaz/go-arch/README.md

 # Go-Arch
-Hexagonal Architecture, DDD, TDD, RESTful, gRPC, Swagger, Gorm(PostgreSQL) and Gin in Golang
+Hexagonal Architecture, Domain Driven Design (DDD), Test Driven Design (TDD), RESTful, gRPC, Swagger, Gorm(PostgreSQL), Notification(Twilio), RabbitMQ and Gin in Golang

 ## Overview
-Go-Arch is a sample application that demonstrates the principles of Hexagonal Architecture, Domain-Driven Design (DDD), and Test-Driven Development (TDD) using Golang.
-It includes both RESTful and gRPC APIs, utilizing Gorm for ORM and Gin as the web framework.
+This project is a sample application built using Go that demonstrates the principles of Hexagonal Architecture, Domain Driven Design (DDD), and Test Driven Design (TDD).
+It provides both RESTful and gRPC APIs for managing posts, along with Swagger documentation for easy API exploration.
+The application uses Gorm as the ORM for PostgreSQL, Twilio for notifications, and RabbitMQ for messaging.

 ### Serve the Application
 `docker compose up --build`